ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 6. Click **Open console** to open the console using the language that you selected in the previous step.

-To change the VSI console language, you can use the [`ibmcloud pi instance console update`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-console-update) IBM Cloud CLI command.
-The `INSTANCE_ID` and `CODE` in the following command must be replaced with the ID of your VSI and the associated language code:
+To change the VSI console language from the IBM Cloud CLI, run the [`ibmcloud pi instance console update`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-console-update) command.
+In the following command, `INSTANCE_ID` and `CODE` must be replaced with the ID of your VSI and the associated language code:

 ```sh
 ibmcloud pi instance console update INSTANCE_ID --code CODE